cdapio/cdap/docs/developer-guide/source/rest.rst

 The Continuuity Reactor has an HTTP interface for a multitude of purposes:

 - **Stream:** sending data events to a Stream, or to inspect the contents of a Stream
-- **Datasets:** interacting with Datasets, Dataset Modules, and Dataset Types
+- **Dataset:** interacting with Datasets, Dataset Modules, and Dataset Types
 - **Data:** interacting with Datasets (deprecated)
 - **Query:** sending ad-hoc queries to Reactor Datasets
 - **Procedure:** sending calls to a stored Procedure
 - **Reactor Client:** deploying and managing Applications, and managing the life cycle of Flows, Procedures, MapReduce jobs, Workflows, and Custom Services
 - **Logging:** retrieving Application logs
 - **Metrics:** retrieving metrics for system and user Applications (user-defined metrics)
 - **Monitor:** checking the status of various Reactor services, both System and Custom